EmonChy/Online-Library-System/README.md

 # Online-Library-System
-While run this project,pls connect it to internet
+While run this project,please connect it to internet.